 Most companies will help expats arrange telephone connections.
 This is useful as telephone company agents might not speak English.
-When dialling within Istanbul, bear in mind that the prefix for the European side is 0212 and for the Asian side is 0216.
-This must be dialled before the number each time when calling from one side to the other.
+When dialling within Istanbul, remember that the prefix for the European side is 0212 and for the Asian side is 0216.
+This must be dialled before the number when calling from one side to the other.

 Most housing estates and apartment blocks will have a kapıcı or doorman.
-In most cases, the kapıcı acts as the handyman and will collect garbage and take care of minor repairs.
-The drawback to this is that expats will be hard-pressed to find a kapıcı who speaks English and most expats will therefore need to rely on secretaries or other office staff to translate for them in their initial days in Istanbul.
+In most cases, the kapıcı acts as the handyman and will collect the rubbish and take care of minor repairs.
+The drawback is that expats will be hard-pressed to find a kapıcı who speaks English.
+Therefore, most expats will need to rely on secretaries or other office staff to translate for them in their initial days in Istanbul.